Key Points

 Why Equity Compensation Often Creates Tax Surprises

-On paper, RSUs and other equity awards look like a great deal.
-The company grants you stock, the vesting dates feel far away, and it all shows up in your portal as part of your total compensation package.
+On paper, restricted stock units and other equity-based compensation plans look like a great deal.
+The company grants you stock units, the vesting dates feel far away, and it all shows up in your portal as part of your total compensation package.

 In reality, those shares often create large bursts of income that hit only a few times a year.
-And because the withholding tied to those events is usually too low, the amount withheld at vesting often doesn’t keep pace with the taxes you’ll actually owe for the year.
+And because the federal tax withholding tied to those events is usually too low, the amount withheld at vesting often doesn’t keep pace with the taxes on rsus you’ll actually owe for the year.

 Here’s why that matters:

-• Most employers treat this income as “supplemental wages” and withhold federal tax at a flat 22% up to $1 million of supplemental income, then 37% above that.
+- Most employers treat this income as “supplemental wages” and withhold federal income tax at a flat 22% up to $1 million of supplemental income, then 37% above that.

-• If your marginal federal tax rate is actually 32%–37%, that 22% withholding on much of your equity income can leave a sizable gap between what’s paid in and what you ultimately owe.
+- If your marginal federal tax rate is actually 32%–37%, that 22% withholding on much of your rsu income can leave a sizable gap between what’s paid in and what you ultimately owe.

 That gap is what shows up in April as: “How could I possibly owe this much when I’ve been paying taxes all year?”
 If this sounds familiar, you’re not alone.
 Many people run into this at least once.